CasKei/2D-Term4/README.md

 Generate this alternate information with only the inputs at that bit position, and not outputs computed from other bit positions.

-This works with info from adjacent sequences ofbit positions and can be aggregated to characterise the carry behaviour of their concatenation.
+This works with info from adjacent sequences of bit positions and can be aggregated to characterise the carry behaviour of their concatenation.

 $$
 S = A \oplus B \oplus C_{in}\\